meinside/balog/README.md

 (NOTE: fail2ban-generated config and database files will be owned by `root`)

-and add a custom ban action in your `/etc/fail2ban/jail.local` file:
+and add custom ban actions in your `/etc/fail2ban/jail.local` file:

 ```
 # ...